Last Updated on 23 December 2025 by Cycloscope

 - Neck warmer

-If you’re planning for a totally self-supported bikepacking trip in Morocco – wild camping and cooking – then you could easily make it with a budget of less than 10$ per day, which will be spent on groceries and teas/coffees for your brakes.
+If you’re planning for a totally self-supported bikepacking trip in Morocco – wild camping and cooking – then you could easily make it with a budget of less than 10$ per day, which will be spent on groceries and teas/coffees for your breaks.
 If you don’t care about hot drinks, even 5$ per day would do.

-If you want to have a roof above your head every night, and a cooked meal per day, a realistic budget would be 30/35$ x day.
+If you want to have a roof above your head every night, and a cooked meal per day, a realistic budget would be $30/35$ x day.

-Our trip was a mix of the two options, we camped and cooked but also slept in auberges and dined out often, on a budget of 20/25$ per day per person we had a relatively luxurious experience.
+Our trip was a mix of the two options, we camped and cooked, but also slept in auberges and dined out often, on a budget of $20/25$ per day per person, we had a relatively luxurious experience.

 Is it allowed to do wild camping in Morocco?